 ROI for Retailers - Labor Savings and Conversion Lift

-Floor space recovered: Moving staged orders out of the customer service area frees roughly four square meters of high-traffic floor space per store, often repurposed for impulse merchandising.
+Floor space recovered: Moving staged orders out of the customer service area frees the floor space those totes occupy today, often repurposed for impulse merchandising.
+Measure it in your own store, since it varies with how orders are currently staged.

 For chains evaluating the front-door footprint, our retail pickup parcel locker family ships in fourteen widths and three depths, so you can size to vestibule, drive-thru, or in-store back-wall installation.